golobby/orm/README.md

         * [Where](#where-2)
   * [License](#license)

+## Introduction
+GoLobby ORM is an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+When using Golobby ORM, each database table has a corresponding "Entity" to interact with that table using elegant APIs.

 ## Features
-- Simple, type safe, elegant API with help of `Generics`
+- Elegant and easy-to-use APIs with the help of Generics.
+- Type-safety.
-- Minimum reflection usage, mostly at startup of application
+- Using reflection at startup to be fast during runtime.
-- No code generation
+- No code generation!
-- Query builder for various query types
+- Query builder for various query types.
-- Binding query results to entities
+- Binding query results to entities.
-- Supports relationship/Association types
+- Supports different kinds of relationship/Association types:
-    - HasMany
+    - One to one
-    - HasOne
+    - One to Many
-    - BelongsTo
+    - Many to Many
-    - BelongsToMany (ManyToMany)

-### Introduction
-GolobbyORM is an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
-When using GolobbyORM, each database table has a corresponding "Entity" that is used to interact with that table.
-In addition to retrieving records from the database table, GolobbyORM entities allow you to insert, update, and delete records from the table as well.

 ### Creating a new Entity
 Let's create a new `Entity` to represent `User` in our application.